iamdhruvtripathi/Python-playground/Random & Fun/README.md

 # Random & Fun

 A collection of small Python scripts, games, utilities, experiments, and generally unnecessary programs.
-This project is mostly about having fun with Python while experimenting with things like randomness, keyboard input, sounds, timers, games, APIs, and simple automation.
+This project is mostly about having fun with Python while experimenting with things like randomness, keyboard input, sounds, timers, games, APIs, and simple automation

 ## Scripts